 1931

-Hoping to copy the success of other London Transport Sports Clubs, who took advantage of the scale of its captive audience, an aircraft was loaded onto the back of a lorry and paraded around 48 London Transport garages to drum up interest.
+Hoping to copy the success of other The London General Omnibus Company Sports Clubs, who took advantage of the scale of its captive audience, an aircraft was loaded onto the back of a lorry and paraded around 48 LGOC garages to drum up interest.

-As a result, 1500 London Transport employees joined, the club paying 6d a week, making it the largest flying club in the world.
-The London Transport Sports Association Flying Club officially inaugurated at The Feathers Hotel, Westminster, on the 24th June.
+As a result, 1500 LGOC employees joined, the club paying 6d a week, making it the largest flying club in the world.
+The London General Omnibus Company Sports Association Flying Club was officially inaugurated at The Feathers Hotel, Westminster, on the 24th June.

-The Club purchased a Robinson Redwing plus several Moth Majors including G-ADAN and G-ACCX.
+The Club purchased a Robinson Redwing G-ABMV plus several Moth Majors including G-ADAN and G-ACCX.
 Flying cost 8s an hour.
-The Club formerly opened on the 17th September 1931 at Broxbourne Aerodrome, Hertfordshire, with a day of flying related fun!
+The Club formerly opened on the 17th September 1931 at Broxbourne Aerodrome, Hertfordshire, where Lt Col Moore-Brabazon performed the opening ceremony

 1932